 The IRB considers requests to use an external IRB on a case-by-case basis.
 When research activities take place at both a University site (including UNSOM clinics) and the external institution, investigators may be required to submit an application for review by a University IRB and the external IRB, even if this results in multiple IRB reviews.

-NOTE: See the next policy section for information about using WIRB as the reviewing IRB.
+NOTE: Contact RIO for information about using WIRB as the reviewing IRB

 IRB Authorization Agreements

 Federal regulations require a written agreement to allow one IRB to use (i.e., "rely on") another IRB as the Reviewing IRB for non-exempt human subject research.
 To streamline the process for University investigators to use an external IRB, the University has entered into non-specific IRB Authorization Agreements (IAAs) with IRBs at institutions where University or affiliate investigators commonly conduct research as follows:

 - Mountain View Hospital (under the Sunrise Health IRB) (biomedical research only)

 - Renown Regional Medical Center in Reno, Nevada (biomedical research only)

 - University Medical Center of Southern Nevada (UMC) (biomedical research only)